javascript-tutorial/en.javascript.info/9-regular-expressions/05-regexp-character-sets-and-ranges/article.md

 Please note that although there are multiple characters in the set, they correspond to exactly one character in the match.

-So the example above gives no matches:
+So the example below gives no matches:

 ```js run
 // find "V", then [o or i], then "la"